texastribune/undrinkable/app/templates/raw/overview.md

 At the local level, border communities operate in silos and have failed to find regional solutions to water challenges, said Carlos Acevedo, a senior project manager for the Border Environment Cooperation Commission.

 Added Cuellar: “We’re in an environment of dwindling monies from Washington, and to be quite honest, I don’t hear much from Austin on colonias.
 I think we need a renewed effort on the colonias, both at the state and federal level.”

+*Disclosure: The University of Texas at Austin is a corporate sponsor of The Texas Tribune.
+A complete list of Tribune donors and sponsors can be viewed [here](http://www.texastribune.org/support-us/donors-and-members/).*